 The procedure to reduce or reshape the breast involves the removal of excessive tissue and elevation of the nipples, resulting in a pleasing, well proportioned contour.
 Generally, breasts are reduced to half their size, more or less than this could effect the blood supply that is needed to keep the nipples viable and heal wounds.
 The shape of the reduced breast can be tailored to be more projecting or flatter depending on body shape, age and desire.

 The operation usually incorporates liposuction to the side of the chest to reduce the lateral fatty bulge and improve future bra fitment.

 This decision is totally up to you!
-But if you are suffering from large, pendulous breast now – why wait?
-Being able to breastfeed is not guaranteed anyway, and you may put off your surgery for years for nothing!
+But if you are suffering from large, pendulous breasts now – why wait?

 Dr Taylor has performed this procedure countless times, on all kinds of patients – those that have waited, those that haven’t.
 He believes that it makes no difference.
 In some cases, women who had children and previously couldn’t breastfeed before their surgery were able to successfully feed babies post surgery and likewise women who had the surgery weren’t able to.